 The Democratic Republic of the Congo has faced a lot of border insecurity and violence within.
 The massive influx of refugees after the Rwandan genocide.

-Sudan is a country that has suffered internal conflicts with serious political, security and humanitarian consequences over the years and the situation in has worsened from the past 2 years.
+Sudan is a country that has suffered internal conflicts with serious political, security and humanitarian consequences over the years and the situation has even worsened in the past few years.
 Violence has flared along the border since South Sudan became independent last year.
 Conflicts have erupted in two border states where communities traditionally allied to the south found themselves north of the border after independence.
 The conflict in Darfur has killed about 300,000 people, including those due to famine and disease, and 2.7 million people have been displaced since 2003.
 The peace agreement signed in 2006 between the government and the rebel Justice and Equality Movement (JEM), one of the strongest rebel groups, is fragile because all factions did not sign.

-In the South, thanks to self-determination referendum in 2011, the conflict in Southern Sudan is in the process of healing.
-However, the situation in Abyei, remains uncertain.
+Thanks to self-determination referendum in 2011, the conflict in Southern Sudan is in the process of healing.
+However, the situation in Abyei remains uncertain.

 The government of Sheikh Sharif Sheikh Ahmed seems to control part of the capital Mogadishu, which happens to be the scene of regular fighting between both sides to maintain control.